wouterbulten/wouterbulten.github.io/curriculum-vitae.md

 Sept 2012 - Aug 2015
 : *Cum Laude* **Master of Science (MSc.)** in Artificial Intelligence, [Radboud University](http://www.ru.nl)
+<span class="desc">My thesis, *Human SLAM, Indoor Localisation of Devices and Users*, has been published in the proceedings of the 1st IEEE International Conference on Internet-of-Things Design and Implementation (IoTDI 2016).</span>

 Sept 2009 - Aug 2012
 : *Cum Laude* **Bachelor of Science (BSc.)** in Artificial Intelligence, [Radboud University](http://www.ru.nl)
-<span class="desc">My thesis, *Sharing Blood, A decentralised trust and sharing ecosystem based on the Vampire Bat* has been published in the proceedings of BNAIC 2012.</span>
+<span class="desc">My thesis, *Sharing Blood, A decentralised trust and sharing ecosystem based on the Vampire Bat* has been published in the proceedings of the 24th Benelux Conference on Artificial Intelligence (BNAIC 2012).</span>

 Aug 2003 - Jun 2009
 : **Atheneum**, Nijmeegse Scholengemeenschap Groenewoud